 That may be so, but she also notes the finding of internal comms agency Gatehouse's 2017 State of the Sector – that 23 per cent of global internal comms practitioners expect their budgets to be cut in 2017, a figure two percentage points higher than those expecting it to grow.
 Internal comms may represent a growth opportunity, but agencies will surely find that growth is just as hard earned as in any other comms discipline.

-Find out more about PRWeek's Strategic Internal Communications conference on 21 November
+Find out more about PRWeek's Strategic Internal Communications conference in November